Skip to content

 Inside scoops on information.
 Mandelson’s arrest came just days after a similar arrest of another public figure: former Prince Andrew Mountbatten-Windsor, also taken into custody on suspicion of misconduct in public office – an unprecedented arrest in the UK’s modern history.
 Police haven’t said what led to Mountbatten-Windsor’s arrest, but the files suggest he passed Epstein confidential trade reports while serving as UK trade envoy from 2001 to 2011.
 Both of their ties to Epstein appear to have yielded dividends for the disgraced billionaire, handing him market-sensitive and confidential information he could use to enrich himself.

 Mountbatten-Windsor’s role gave the ex-prince privileged access to senior government and business contacts worldwide.
 Emails from 2010 indicate he forwarded government reports on upcoming trips to Vietnam, Singapore, and China to Epstein a mere five minutes after receiving them.
-Mountbatten-Windsor appears to have shared information about potential investment opportunities in gold and uranium in Afghanistan.
-It’s not clear whether Epstein acted on these tips – but the correspondence suggest he had an ally in public office at the ready to share insider information to benefit their friend.
+Mountbatten-Windsor also appears to have shared information about potential investment opportunities in gold and uranium in Afghanistan.
+It’s not clear whether Epstein acted on these tips – but the correspondence suggests he had an ally in public office at the ready to share insider information to benefit their friend.

 Mountbatten-Windsor hasn’t commented on the allegations, and he’s long denied accusations of wrongdoing related to his friendship with Epstein.